My Quiet Kitchen

 Notes

-Store granola in an airtight container at room temperature for up to one week or refrigerated for up to 2 weeks.
-Granola is also freezer-friendly
+Store oil-free granola in an airtight container at room temperature for up to two weeks or refrigerated for up to 1 month.
+Granola is also freezer-friendly.

 Estimated Nutrition (per serving)